KxSystems/docs/docs/basics/ipc.md

 -   Connection is not `localhost`
 -   Size of compressed data is less than &frac12; the size of uncompressed data

-The compression/decompression algorithms are proprietary and implemented as the `z` and `u` methods in `c.java`.
+The compression/decompression algorithms are proprietary and implemented as the `compress ` and `uncompress` methods in `c.java`.
 The message validator does not validate the integrity of compressed messages.

 HTTP server supports gzip compression via `Content-Encoding: gzip` for responses to `form?…`-style requests.
 The response payload must be 2,000+ chars and the client must indicate support via `Accept-Encoding: gzip` in the HTTP header.